NateJL/Kinect-Unity/README.md

 drawn in the overlay texture like "painting".
 The default paint color is green, although it can be changed to red by pressing the 'R' key or blue by pressing the 'B' key.
 The space bar will clear all current pixels painted on to the overlay texture.

+### Display
+To display the depth data returned from the Kinect, there is a plane object that acts as the "window" to draw to.
+Attached to this plane is a custom rendering script that dynamically creates and modifies the texture at runtime.
+The depth data is drawn to the texture in a RGBA32 texture format with 8-bits per channel (red, green, blue, alpha) and a resolution of 640x480 to match the resolution of the Kinect depth camera.
+As the depth data is read into the texture, the values are analyzed to check if any pixels are within the drawing threshold, if so they are added to a list of indices to be used to draw pixels on to the overlay texture.

 ## Documentation

 ### Plugin